minprog/app-studio/45 Projects/30 Mad Libs/10 Assignment.md

 - When creating an instance of the `Story` class you should have already opened the appropriate text file (because this task belongs to the controller).
 Pass an `InputStream` object to the constructor of the `Story` class.

-- You can load in text files using an `getAssets()` or `getResources()` among other things.
-Up to you to find out what suits you best (perhaps with some help of Google)!
+- You can add the text files to your project using the following steps:

+    - In the project browser, go to the "res" folder
+    - Right click that folder and choose New -> Android Resource Directory
+    - In the popup dialog, choose Resource type: **Raw** and press OK
+    - In the Finder/Explorer, select the text files that you downloaded, and copy them using CTRL+C (Windows) or Cmd-C (Mac)
+    - In Android Studio, select the Raw folder and paste using CTRL+V (Windows) or Cmd-V (Mac)
+    - Allow Android Studio to copy the files

 - On top of that, when going "back" from the final screen, the user should find herself all the way back at the start screen.
 Use [Stack Overflow](http://stackoverflow.com/questions/27129353/android-back-navigation) to find out how.

 ## iOS tips

-To pass stuff around in your app, you can use the 'prepareForSegue' method.
+- To pass stuff around in your app, you can use the 'prepareForSegue' method.
 For back navigation in your app, you should use a navigation controller.

-When creating an instance of the `Story` class you should have already opened the appropriate text file.
+- When creating an instance of the `Story` class you should have already opened the appropriate text file.
 Pass a `String` object to the constructor of the `Story` class.